JMaksat/my-bank-spring-mvc/README.md

 2. Create database "bankdb"
 3. Open PgAdmin (or psql) and execute script.sql, then also execute data.sql
 4. Install Tomcat
-5. Copy my-bank.war to directory “webapps” of it (or use localhost:8080/manager to deploy web archive).
+5. Copy my-bank.war into directory “webapps” of it (or use localhost:8080/manager to deploy web archive).
 6. Startup Tomcat
 7. Type in browser: localhost:8080/my-bank